-When we judge people, we categorize them and then put them in labeled boxes so we’ll know how to relate with them.
-So we end up relating more with our beliefs about people than with the people themselves.
-Remembering that we’re all more alike than not – and that we only appear unrelated and dissimilar – will help us stop judging.
-Thinking inclusively makes it easier to accept different perspectives.
+Remembering that we’re all more alike than not, and that we only appear unrelated and dissimilar, will help us stop judging.
+And thinking inclusively makes it easier to accept different perspectives.